wookdev/munged-org/rofl/nb-chanukah.md

 With smacks of delight, he started his fressen,<br>
 Chopped liver, knaidlach and kreplah gegessen.<br>
 Along with his meal, he had a few schnapps,<br>
-When it came to eating, this boy was the tops.</p>
+When it came to eating, this boy was the tops.

 He asked for some knishes with pepper and salt,<br>
 But they were so hot, he yelled "Oy Gevalt."<br>
 Unbuttoning his haizen, he rose from the tisch,<br>
 And said, "Your Kosher essen is simply delish."<br>
 As he went to the door, he said "I'll see you later,<br>
-I'll be back next Pesach, in time for the Seder."</p>
+I'll be back next Pesach, in time for the Seder."

 More rapid than eagles his prancers they came,<br>
 As he whistled and shouted and called them by name:<br>
 "Now Izzy, now Morris, now Yitzak, now Sammy,<br>
 Now Irving and Maxie, and Moishe and Mannie."<br>
 He gave a gesshray as he drove out of sight:<br>
-"Gooten Yomtov to all, and to all a good night."</p>
+"Gooten Yomtov to all, and to all a good night."